Hinckley nears full freedom 41 years after shooting Reagan

 In a status report filed ahead of Wednesday’s hearing, prosecutors wrote that health officials who have overseen Hinckley’s treatment for years believe he “has recovered his sanity such that he does not present a danger to himself or others because of mental illness if unconditionally released” as planned.

 Prosecutors had previously opposed ending restrictions, but they changed their position last year, saying they would agree to Hinckley’s release from conditions if he continued to show mental stability and follow restrictions.
-Prosecutor Kacie Weston wrote in a court filing ahead of the hearing that “the Government has found no evidence to suggest that Mr. Hinckley’s unconditional release should not be granted” as the judge previously said he would.
+In a court filing ahead of the hearing, Prosecutor Kacie Weston wrote that “the Government has found no evidence to suggest that Mr. Hinckley’s unconditional release should not be granted” as the judge previously said he would.

 Reagan recovered from the March 30, 1981, shooting, but his press secretary, James Brady, who died in 2014, was partially paralyzed as a result.
 Secret Service agent Timothy McCarthy and Washington police officer Thomas Delahanty were also wounded.
 Reagan died in 2004.

-In the 2000s, Hinckley began, with the judge’s approval, making visits to his parents’ home in Williamsburg, Virginia.
+In the 2000s, Hinckley began, with the judge’s approval, making visits to his parent’s home in Williamsburg, Virginia.
 His father died in 2008, but in 2016 he was given permission to live with his mother full time.
-Still, he was required to attend individual and group therapy sessions, was barred from talking to the media and could only travel within a limited area.
+Still, he was required to attend individual and group therapy sessions were barred from talking to the media, and could only travel within a limited area.
 Secret Service would also periodically follow him.

 Hinckley’s mother died in 2021.
 He has since moved out of her home.
 In recent years, Hinckley has made money by selling items at an antique mall and by selling books online.